Author: Ben

 Frederick’s Leibgarde Batallion in action; Image credit: Military Heritage

 Frederick was also famous for a battle formation: the oblique order.
 Instead of attacking an opponent head on, the oblique order involves confronting the enemy line at an angle with soldiers massed towards one end of the formation.
-If one’s soldiers are well-trained and fast, then even with a smaller force, the massed wing can overwhelm the opponent’s line in one area and then flank or surround the rest.
-Frederick was not the only one to use this tactic (Hannibal and Alexander both owe some of their greatest victories to similar tactics, for example), but he famously boasted that the oblique order could allow a skilled force to win over an opposing one three times its size.
+If one’s soldiers are well-trained and disciplined, then even with a smaller force in aggregate, the massed wing can overwhelm the opponent in one area and then flank or surround the rest.
+Frederick famously boasted that the oblique order could allow a skilled force to win over an opposing one three times its size.

 Finally, Frederick is credited with popularizing horse artillery, the use of horse-drawn light artillery guns, in European warfare.
 With horse artillery units, Frederick was able to increase the adaptability of his forces and their ability to break through even numerically superior massed infantry by concentrating artillery fire where it was needed.